gagandeepahuja09/go-concurrency/ChapterNotes/2_ModellingYourCode:CommunicatingSequentialProcess.md

 * Most languages favor sharing and synchronizing access to the memory as compared to CSP's message passing style.
 * Memory sharing, synchronizing isn't bad.
 Sometime it is appropriate, even in Go.
 * However the shared memory can be difficult to utilize correctly - especially in large or complicated programs.

+********************************************************************************

+How does this help you?

+* The comparison b/w go and other languages is generally a comparison between a goroutine & a thread or a channel & a mutex.
+* Goroutines free us from having to think about our problem in terms of parallelism.
+* Example: building a web server.
+Setting aside language frameworks, in a language which only offers thread abstraction, we would have to think about the following points:
+    * Does my language naturally support threads or will I have to pick a library?
+    * How heavy are threads in the operating system?
+    * How does the OS where my program will be running in handle threads differently?
+    * I should create a worker pool to constrain the number of threads I create.
+How do I find the optimal number?
+* All of these are important to consider but none of them directly concern the problem we're trying to solve.
+* All this is acheived in goroutines by a promise that Go makes us, that goroutines are lightweight, and we normally won't have to worry about creating one.
+* There a appropriate times to consider the # of running goroutines but doing this upfront is premature optimisation.
+In constrast to threads, where we would need to think about all this upfront.

+* This mapping also has a side-effect benefit for us.
+Go's runtime multiplexes goroutines onto OS threads for us and manages their scheduling for us.
+This means that optimizations to runtime can be made without having to change how we've modeled our problem.
+* As advancements in parallelism are made, Go's runtime will improve, as will the performance of your program, all for free.

+* Advantage 2: Since Go's runtime is managing the scheduling of goroutines for you, it can introspect on things like goroutines blocked waiting for I/O and intelligently reallocate OS threads to goroutines which are not blocked.
+This also increases the performance of our code.

+* Advantage 3: Because the problems we work on as developers are naturally concurrent more often than not, we'll be writing concurrent code at a finer level of granularity than we perhaps would in other languages.
+Eg. goroutine for every user, instead of multiplexed into a thread pool.
+This level of granularity helps to dynamically scale the amount of parallelism - Amdahl's law in action.